scorp18pl/Barnes_Hut_Algorithm/README.md

 # Barnes_Hut_Algorithm
-`Barnes Hut Algorithm` with the brute force algorithm.
+This project implements the `Barnes Hut Algorithm` that uses quadtrees to achieve `O(n log n)` time complexity.
+It allows for comparison with the brute force algorithm with time complexity `O(n^2)`.
+The goal of this project was practicing the C++ development and data structures.
-It also has a few tools for visualising the inner workings of the algorithm.
+It also implements a few tools for visualising the inner workings of the algorithm.

 # Controls

 * General
-    - `B` - toggle between the `Barnes Hut` and brute force algorithm
+    - `B` - toggle between the `Barnes Hut` and the brute force algorithm
 * Camera movement
     - `W` - move up
     - `A` - move left